Bergmam/5x5/docs/05-combat.md

 - **Visual Feedback**:
   - A small animation plays: the player sprite quickly pushes towards the enemy and returns to the original position ("bump" animation).

+## Enemy Attacks
+- **Adjacency rule**: If an enemy is orthogonally adjacent to the player (up/down/left/right) and would move this turn, it instead performs a melee attack.
+  - Enemy damage starts at 5 on floor 1 and scales in multiples of 5 on deeper floors (e.g., 10, 15, ... based on progression).
+  - Damage is applied to the player using the same deterministic formula: `FinalDamage = max(5, EnemyDamage - PlayerArmor)`.
+- **Visual Feedback**:
+  - Enemies use the same attack animation as the player: a quick push/bump towards the player's tile.
+- **Post-attack effect**:
+  - The player’s HP is reduced immediately after the enemy attack resolves.

 ## Implementation Plan

 ### Game Logic (`src/store/gameStore.ts`)